 Image

-We're collecting blood to improve early cancer detection tests.
+We're collecting blood samples to study new cancer detection tests.

 Recruiting